5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/AMD_Radeon_Tweaks/README.md

 ### Disclaimer
 - Use at your own risk!
 In general, these patches have to be regarded as "experimental".
 They may work as intentend but that's not guaranteed.
-- Don't use on RX 6800XT – it won't work.

 ## Partching Principle